approov/shipfast-api-protection/docs/ADVANCED_USAGE.md

 The build command will build the APK for all the four demo stages as per defined in the product flavors of the [app/android/kotlin/ShipFast/app/build.gradle](https://github.com/approov/shipfast-api-protection/blob/dev-shipFast-improved_top-level-readme/app/android/kotlin/ShipFast/app/build.gradle#L69) file.

-## The Online Servers
+## Backend Servers Setup

+The reason why the ShipFast App needs to run against an online server is so that you can see the full potential of using Approov, like dynamic certificate pinning, that only works in an online server, because the Approov Cloud needs to be able to reach the domain for the server in order to create an hash of the certificate public key.

+### Install and Setup Traefik

+The online servers setup relies on Traefik and Docker, thus you can skip this section if you already have an online playground with Traefik listening on port `80` and `443` and configured to auto generated LetsEncrypted certificates.

 To easily deploy your own online servers just follow one of our guides:

 * [AWS EC2 Traefik Setup](https://github.com/approov/aws-ec2-traefik-setup)
 * [Debian Traefik Setup](https://github.com/approov/debian-traefik-setup)

-The reason why the ShipFast App needs to run against an online server is so that you can see the full potential of using Approov, like dynamic certificate pinning, that only works in an online server, because the Approov Cloud needs to be able to reach the domain for the server in order to create an hash of the certificate public key.
+### Install and Setup ShipFast and ShipRaider server

+You will need to run the instructions for this section in the Traefik server you setup in the previous step.

-### Working Directory
+#### Working Directory

 The ShipFast repo for this demo it's assumed to be installed in the `~/demo` folder, therefore create it: